kimjoaoun/exclean/README.md

 # Exclean

-A toolkit for data cleaning in Elixir
+A toolkit for data cleaning in Elixir based in R's janitor package.

 Exclean is a project written while I'm studying Elixir, breaking changes may occour.